ParcNetwork/safeline-ipgroup-sources-sync/README.md

 python main.py
 ```

-This will:
+This command:
-- Fetch all configured IP/CIDR sources.
+- Loads all enabled YAML source configurations
-- Compare with the saved state.
+- Compares each source against its saved state.
-- Update SafeLine groups where needed.
+- Updates or recreates the corresponding Safeline IP Groups if changes are detected.

 ### Recommended scheduled execution